 Uncle Billy takes me to Kilmarnock to visit mumís lifelong friend and mentor, Miss Elizabeth Harvey.
 Mum trained as a Chiropodist and worked in Miss Harveyís clinic for several years.
 I only ever knew Miss Harvey through the lovely books she sent to me every birthday and every Christmas.
 At mumís direction, I would write painstaking thank-you letters to this mysterious lady whom I had never met.
 Finally, I meet her in person and we have a very nice visit.
 Miss Harvey is gracious and kind and I enjoy the opportunity to get to know her very much

 Uncle Billy sees me off on the train to London.
 We have had a nice visit and I enjoyed meeting him.
 The train is a high-speed express and does it ever fly across the countryside.
 It is more like being in an airplane than a railway train.
-Once back in London, I feel the need to celebrate my last night in Europe and I get to bed rather later than is good for me.
+Once back in London, I look up Niki Bent again.
+I feel the need to celebrate my last night in Europe and I get to bed rather later than is good for me.

 I am homesick for Europe for years afterwards.

 Two years later, my brother, Alan, went to Greece and I gave him names of my friends to look up.
 I told him, if he met Groovy John, to offer to pay off my debt.
 As Alan walked down the quay in Pasilimani Harbour, Groovy John spied him and shouted: "Skene, you owe me a galloni of retsina!"